01 of 07

 Animals in Ireland - from the Usual to the Exotic

-And you may be right because after having seen you 154th cow, 37th horse, and 1,025,391st sheep (all within half an hour's drive from Dublin Airport), the novelty slightly wears off.
-Even those pesky border collies guarding farm entrances and trying to snap at your tyres get a little bit predictable after a while.
+You may be right because after having seen you 154th cow, 37th horse, and 1,025,391st sheep (all within half an hour's drive from Dublin Airport), the novelty of Irish animal life wears off slightly.
+Even those pesky border collies guarding farm entrances and trying to snap at your tires get a little bit predictable after a while.

-But then there are indeed attractions where you can meet and greet (at least with a friendly wave from the distance, in some cases) animals.
-From the mundane livestock to the exotic predator.
-Sometimes both within spitting distance of each other (which, in the case of llamas, should also serve as a warning to you).
+But then there are indeed attractions where you can meet and greet (at least with a friendly wave from the distance, in some cases) animals which range from the most mundane livestock to the exotic predator.
+In some rare cases, both types of animals are within spitting distance of each other (which, in the case of llamas, should also serve as a warning to you).

-Most of these attractions are especially popular with kids, and they are scattered around the country, thus providing a "safety net" for stressed parents on travels.
-And while you may only get a very sanitized a glimpse of nature, and may indeed have misgivings about keeping animals in enclosures, many attractions are also focussing on important conservation (or wildlife rehabilitation) work.
+While you may only get a very sanitized a glimpse of nature, and may indeed have misgivings about keeping animals in enclosures, many attractions are also focused on important conservation (or wildlife rehabilitation) work.

-So let us tale a glimpse at the "Animal Attractions of Ireland."Continue to 2 of 7 below.
+Let's take a look at the best animal attractions of Ireland.Continue to 2 of 7 below.

 02 of 07